mewsu/KOTodoApp/README.md

 Live version: http://zeiontic.github.io/KOTodoApp/

 Restrictions:
-- You can only create up tp 3 lists
+- You can create up to 3 lists
 - List items are unlimited
 - You can only edit one list at a time
 - You cannot create a new list while editing an existing list